ModuleLoader/es-module-loader/README.md

 An ES6 Module Loader polyfill based on [http://wiki.ecmascript.org/doku.php?id=harmony:module_loaders](http://wiki.ecmascript.org/doku.php?id=harmony:module_loaders) by Luke Hoban, Addy Osmani and Guy Bedford.

+Not yet suitable for production use while the specification is still subject to change.

 ## Getting Started

 Check-out the [demo](http://moduleloader.github.io/es6-module-loader/demo/index.html) sample to see the project in action.